 I do like the irony, though, of that entire press conference really being about how they were opening up and people were concerned that it was too early.

-Whenever he brings up something incongruous that doesn't sound like it could happen, it doesn't seem like he ever entertains the possibility that it actually couldn't happen.
+Whenever he brings up something incongruous that doesn't sound like it could happen, he doesn't seem like he ever entertains the possibility that it actually couldn't happen.

-And organizing legislatures and governors and society and shunning corporations and businesses that are the first to try to bully us in to these vaccine passports, can we stop them?
+And organizing legislatures and governors and society and shunning corporations and businesses that are the first to try to bully us in to these vaccine passports.

 Because once they get their world ID, that thing's going to tell you under a carbon rationing tax where you can go, what you can do, what you can eat, who you can live with, everything.